 As with most things, costs vary to some degree.
 The main factor in this is geographic location.
-Part of the reason is cost-of-living in your particular area.
+The cost-of-living in your particular area.
 But wherever you are, there are basically three tiers for photography prices.
 (Note: these prices are based on professional experience and painstaking, extensive research.
 Although this blog post remains as is, the prices do get updated once a year.)

 Tier one – The ridiculously low prices of hobby or amateur photographers: